zrepl/zrepl/replication/design.md

 TODOs:
 - make it configurable what snapshots are included in the list (i.e. every one we see, only most recent, at least one every X hours, ...)

-**Ensure that we will be able to carry out all steps** by aquiring holds or fsstep bookmarks on the sending side
+**Ensure that we will be able to carry out all steps** by acquiring holds or fsstep bookmarks on the sending side
 - `idempotent_hold([s.to for s in STEPS], zrepl_FS_J_${jobid})`
 - `if STEPS[0].from != nil: idempotent_FSSTEP_bookmark(STEPS[0].from, zrepl_FSSTEP_bm_G_${STEPS[0].from.guid}_J_${jobid})`

 **Determine which steps have not been completed (`uncompleted_steps`)** (we might be in an second invocation of this algorithm after a network failure and some steps might already be done):
 - `res_tok := receiver.ResumeToken(fs)`
 - `rmrfsv := receiver.MostRecentFilesystemVersion(fs)`
-- if `res_tok !=  nil`: ensure that `res_tok` has a correspondinng step in `STEPS`, otherwise ERROR OUT
+- if `res_tok !=  nil`: ensure that `res_tok` has a corresponding step in `STEPS`, otherwise ERROR OUT
-- if `rmrfsv != nil`: ensure that `res_tok` has a correspondinng step in `STEPS`, otherwise ERROR OUT
+- if `rmrfsv != nil`: ensure that `res_tok` has a corresponding step in `STEPS`, otherwise ERROR OUT
 - if `(res_token != nil && rmrfsv != nil)`: ensure that `res_tok` is the subsequent step to the one we found for `rmrfsv`
 - if both are nil, we are at the beginning, `uncompleted_steps = STEPS` and goto next block
 - `rstep := if res_tok != nil { res_tok } else { rmrfsv }`
 - `uncompleted_steps := STEPS[find_step_idx(STEPS, rstep).expect("must exist, checked above"):]`
   - Note that we do not explicitly check for the completion of prior replication steps.
     All we care about is what needs to be done from `rstep`.
-  - This is intentional and necessary because we cummutatively release all holds and step bookmarks made for steps that preceed a just-completed step (see next paragraph)
+  - This is intentional and necessary because we cumulatively release all holds and step bookmarks made for steps that precede a just-completed step (see next paragraph)

 **Execute uncompleted steps**<br/>
 Invoke the "Algorithm for a Single Replication Step" for each step in `uncompleted_steps`.